zenecture/neuroflow/README.md

 val net = Network(Input(2) :: Hidden(3, f) :: Output(1, f) :: HNil)
 ```

 The architecture of the net is expressed as a list.
-We use a sigmoid activation function `fn` for our hidden and output layers.
+We use a sigmoid activation function `f` for our hidden and output layers.
 A more complex net could look like this, with some rates and rules being defined, like precision or maximum iterations, through a `Settings` instance:

 ```scala